Sephora’s display for makeup brand Urban Decay at the Irvine Spectrum. Sangeetha Koomar/Lariat

 The common understanding is that if a product is labeled vegan— which means no animal derived product is put in the product, users can safely assume that no animals would be used for testing.
-However that is highly misread.
+Boy were we wrong.

-A product can be vegan and still be tested on animals and it is the responsibility of the company to specify so.
-A product that is labeled vegan does not necessarily mean that it is cruelty free.
+Apparently a product can be vegan and still be tested on animals and it is the responsibility of the company to specify so.
+Shockingly enough, a product that is labeled vegan does not necessarily mean that it is cruelty free.

 In fact Sarah Villafranco, M.D., doctor and founder of Osmia Organics, helps influence this misconception and defines vegan as, “a product does not use animal-derived ingredients, and it should mean that the product has not been tested on animals.”